-A few weeks ago, my close friend, Lisa, was in Las Vegas and stopped by Sprinkles Cupcakes.
+A few years ago, my friend was in Las Vegas and stopped by the Sprinkles Cupcakes store.
 Because we talk about food all the time (hence why we’re such close friends), she was, of course, texting me the play-by-play of what she was ordering.
 It wasn’t even five minutes later that I get a text that said, “The new Sprinkles Cookie Cupcake is the best thing I’ve ever put in my mouth.
 YOU MUST RECREATE IT!”.

 Done!
 Recreating amazing cupcakes or cakes, or taking flavors of some other decadent treat and turning it into a cake is my calling in life!